GauravBarakoti/circleci-poc/README.md

 Our pipeline workflow:
 -
-- As you push your code to GitHub repository that is configured with CircleCI.
+- As you push your code to the GitHub repository that is configured with CircleCI.
 - CircleCI build will triggered and our pipeline will run.
-- First, it build the docker image.
+- First, it builds the docker image.
 - Second, it runs a container from that image.
 - sleep for 15s.
 - Then, runs another container.

-For new version of code deployment
+For the new version of code deployment
 -
 - First, it will build the docker image.
 - Also, It will stop a container and Remove it.
 - Launch a new container using this image and wait for 15s.
-- Then, stops another container and Remove it.
+- Then, stop another container and Remove it.
 - Launch 2nd container.

-In this way we can achieve no downtime when deploying any new version of our application.
+In this way, we can achieve no downtime when deploying any new version of our application.

 Feel free to adapt this documentation to your specific requirements and Flask application configuration.